faressiassi2/EuroSAT-land-cover-classification/README.md

 9-Finally we will generate predictions using our test dataset images.

-10-Analyze the results of the 2 models, our custom model and the Mobilenet model, used to this task:
+10-Analyze the results of the 2 models, our custom model and the Mobilenet model, used to this task